Defining High Functioning Autism

 Autism is a brain disorder in which communication and interaction with others is difficult.
 The symptoms of autism may range from total lack of communication with others to difficulty in understanding others' feelings.
 Because of the range of symptoms, this condition is now called autism spectrum disorder (ASD).

-High-functioning autism (HFA) is a term applied to people with autism who are deemed to be cognitively "higher functioning" (with an IQ of greater than 70) than other people with autism.
+High-functioning autism (HFA) is an informal term often applied to people with autism who are deemed to be cognitively "higher functioning" (with an IQ of greater than 70) than other people with autism.
 Individuals with HFA or Asperger syndrome may exhibit deficits in areas of communication, emotion recognition and expression, and social interaction.
 HFA is not a recognized diagnosis in the DSM-5 or the ICD-10.
 The amount of overlap between HFA and Asperger syndrome is disputed, however, usually children with HFA have language delays early on like other children with autism.
 Children with Asperger's, though, don’t show classic language delays until they have enough spoken language to assess language difficulties.

 A person with high-functioning autism usually has average or above average intelligence.
 The differences from other forms of autism have led many psychiatrists to consider high-functioning autism as similar to or the same as Asperger's syndrome.
 However, the amount of overlap between HFA and Asperger syndrome is disputed.
 Some researchers argue that the two are distinct diagnostic entities, others argue that they are indistinguishable.